clemencehuang/Project_1/README.md

 Making the website accessible was paramount in order to adhere to web standards but most importantly, to be able to reach as wide an audience as possible and to make the user experience across various devices as user friendly and legible as possible.

 * Semantic elements are used throughout the website
-* All images were converted into WEBP, a reduced file size to support the load time of images (https://image.online-convert.com/)
+* All images were converted into WEBP, a reduced file size to support the load time of images (https://image.online-convert.com/).
-* All images contained an alt tag
+* All images contained an alt tag whenever possible.
-* The site is responsive to different screen sizes
+* The site is responsive to different screen sizes.

 ### Known Bugs

-* xxxxx.
+* About Page: The hero image on the About page disappears in mobile view.
     - Solution:  xxxxx.

 ***